vuelaendron/vuela/README.md

 _Los drones pueden ser una poderosa herramienta para la investigación en disciplinas como la agricultura y las ciencias ambientales, permitiendo la captura de imágenes aéreas con gran flexibilidad.
 Pero la ciencia abierta requiere instrumentos y materiales abiertos, y los drones no deberían ser una excepción._

 A number of possible improvements, modifications and additions to the original design of the ‘Flone’, necessary for using the drone for research purposes, were identified during our 2017 workshops.
 For a ‘typical’ use in research, a drone needs to be able to be reliably positioned over the studied terrain and capture high-quality images that can be later processed into a high-resolution, ortho-rectified mosaic image of the surveyed area (an orthophoto, orthophotograph or orthoimage is an aerial photograph or image geometrically corrected -"orthorectified"- such that the scale is uniform.
 And a mosaic is a combination or merge of two or more images).
-These improvements will be the subject of the project activities during 2018:
+These improvements were the subject of the project activities during 2018:

 _En nuestros talleres de 2017 se identificaron varias posibles mejoras, modificaciones y adiciones al diseño original del 'Flone', necesarios para utilizar el dron con fines de investigación.
 En un  uso "típico" en investigación, un dron necesita poder posicionarse de manera confiable sobre el terreno estudiado y capturar imágenes de alta calidad que luego puedan procesarse para obtener una imagen de mosaico ortorectificado de alta resolución del área estudiada (una ortofoto, ortofotografía es una imagen corregida geométricamente -ortorectificada- de forma que la escala sea uniforme.
 Y un mosaico es una combinación o fusión de dos o más imágenes).
-Estas mejoras serán el objetivo de las actividades del proyecto durante 2018:_
+Estas mejoras fueron el objetivo de las actividades del proyecto durante 2018:_

 - Improving the ability of the pilot to accurately position the drone.
 The original ‘Flone’ is controlled using a smartphone app, which communicates with the flone via bluetooth.
 The range is therefore limited to about 10 meters.
 First, we want to increase the range by either i) an improved bluetooth antenna, ii) using a radio link, or iii) using wifi.
 Second, we want to add a GPS module to allow the drone to automatically lock its position.

 - _Mejorar la capacidad del piloto para posicionar con precisión el dron.
-El 'Flone' original se controla utilizando una aplicación de celular, que se comunica con el flone ​​a través de bluetooth.
+El 'Flone' original se controla utilizando una aplicación de celular, que se comunica con el flone a través de bluetooth.
 Por lo tanto, el alcance está limitado a unos 10 metros.
 En primer lugar, queremos aumentar el alcance a través de: i) una antena bluetooth mejorada, ii) usando un enlace de radio, o iii) usando wifi.
 En segundo lugar, queremos agregar un módulo GPS para permitir que el dron mantenga automáticamente su posición._

 - Improving image capture.
 The images captured in our first tests were not satisfactory, due to the vibration from the motors.
 We want to test two alternative solutions: i) reducing the vibration by adding different vibration damping materials, and ii) using an active camera stabilizing device (‘gimbal’) attached to the drone, for which there is an open-source design already available.